Humanity is pushing the ocean past its breaking point

 The earliest tests of the system were in a kiddie pool at the X lab.
 As the system became more sophisticated, the team brought several prototypes to Norway for extensive testing in ocean farms.
 The team tested the system in different locations in the ocean—from protected fjords in the Arctic Circle, to the open ocean in the North Sea—where environmental conditions like temperature, currents, and the power of waves vary greatly.

-While in Norway, the team captured millions of images of fish to train their machine learning systems to identify and interpret how the fish were behaving, and collected environmental data like temperature and salinity to better understand the environment the fish swim in.
+While in Norway, the team captured, and collected environmental data like temperature and salinity to better understand the environment the fish swim in.

 Today, the Tidal system is able to continuously monitor fish underwater while surviving the rough oceanic conditions like frigid temperatures, salt water (which causes corrosion), and strong currents.
 The system can detect and interpret fish behaviors (such as feeding) and model fish behaviors over time—all of which can help fish farmers make better, more environmentally-friendly decisions about fish feeding, welfare, and health.